gmume/DIMENSIONAL_WAREFARE/README.md

    * [x] Information handling for classes

 ## Starting point
-Up until now, you can play the start phace of DIMENSIONAL WAREFER and you can shoot at your opponents fleet, even there isn't a hit detection implemented yet.
-If you are courious about the building process until here, you can read about it on the game blog of Digital Ideation.
+Up until now, you can play the start phase  of DIMENSIONAL WARFER and you can shoot at your opponent’s fleet, even there isn't a hit detection implemented yet.
+If you are curious about the building process until here, you can read about it on the game blog of Digital Ideation.
 [Game blog Digital Ideation, author: Melanie Gmünder](https://blog.hslu.ch/games/author/melaniegmuender/)

 <video width="100%" height="100%" controls="controls">